wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Added: the option to disable product links per unit basis on certain pages including the home page.
 * Fixed: a bug that url cloak had not been working since v1.1.9.

 = 1.1.9 =